Arguments Summary Day5: October 30, 2017

-Mr.Singh next brought to the attention of the Court the NIA Report which showed that there were more than 89 cases of indoctrination in Kerala alone, of which 9 were carried out by the organisation that was being held responsible in this case.
+Mr.Singh next brought to the attention of the Court the NIA Report which showed that there were more than 89 cases of indoctrination in Kerala alone, of which 9 were carried out by the organization that was being held responsible in this case.
 However, the Chief Justice pointed out that nothing illegal had been disclosed in any of these instances.
-Mr.Singh concluded his submissions with the statement that in this particular case the past criminal antecedents of the Petitioner-husband should be considered when evaluating his prayer.
+Mr.Singh concluded with the statement that in this particular case the past criminal antecedents of the Petitioner-husband should be considered when evaluating his prayer.
 The Chief Justice, however, rejected this argument, questioning whether there was anything in the law that prohibited a major from falling in love with a criminal.

 Mr Divan sought to bring to the notice of the Court two affidavits which he considered as supplementing the findings in the inquiry.
 They were both by persons who had gone through such radicalization themselves but had now emerged from it.
 However, the Chief Justice intervened to note that these affidavits were meaningless at this juncture.
 He stressed that the law regarding habeas corpus remained clear – the Court had to direct production of the person.